ska-telescope/developer.skatelescope.org/src/tools/git.rst

   * The developer continues working on his local master branch with multiple commits on the same story.
   * Each day the local master pulls the remote and incorporates changes from others.
   * The local master is tested successfully.
-  * The local commits are pushed onto remote.
+  * The local commits are pushed onto the remote master.
   * The CI pipeline is correctly executed on the remote master by the CI server.

 Implemented correctly, this practice leads to having an integrated, tested,